GoogleCloudPlatform/DIY-Tools/gcp-data-drive/README.md

 # gcp-data-drive
-GCP Data Drive leverages a simple composable url path to retrieve data in JSON formats from support GCP data platforms. bigquery and firestore are currently supported.
+GCP Data Drive leverages a simple composable url path to retrieve data in JSON formats from supported GCP data platforms. bigquery and firestore are currently supported.

 ## Installation
 ### Deploy to appengine